Boosting Convolution with Efficient MLP-Permutation for Volumetric Medical Image Segmentation: Introduction

 \section{Introduction}

-Computer-aided diagnosis (CAD) systems have gained popularity in the healthcare sector, assisting radiologists in diagnosing and treating patients.
-Convolution neural networks (CNNs) have shown remarkable advancements, improving the performance of CAD, particularly in medical image segmentation (MedSeg)~\cite{cao2021swinunet,zhang2022deep,chen2021transunet}.
+Medical image segmentation (MedSeg) is a fundamental yet challenging task in medical image analysis~\cite{minaee2021image}.
+The primary objective of MedSeg lies in the precise identification and localization of semantic lesions or anatomical structures within medical images obtained through imaging modalities such as Computed Tomography, X-ray, and Magnetic Resonance Imaging~\cite{isensee2021nnunet,zhang2022deep,lin2023rethinking,chen2023confidence}.
+It serves as an important auxiliary tool in various clinical applications, such as disease diagnosis~\cite{shi2020review}, treatment planning~\cite{wang2021multiclass}, and monitoring~\cite{liu2022region}.
 Over the past decades, substantial research efforts have focused on developing efficient and robust MedSeg methodologies.
 One of the most popular architectures for this task is UNet~\cite{ronneberger2015u}, which employs an encoder-decoder structure and skip connections to reserve both contextual and semantic information.
 Building upon the success of UNet, numerous variants have been proposed with various convolution-based blocks and different skip connections strategies, including ResUNet~\cite{he2016deep}, Y-Net~\cite{mehta2018net}, and V-Net~\cite{milletari2016v}, etc.

 Recently, Transformers with attention mechanism have shown promising superiority in the realm of natural language processing~\cite{vaswani2017attention}.
 Subsequent studies, such as ViT~\cite{dosovitskiy2020vit} and DeiT~\cite{touvron2020training}, have demonstrated remarkable capabilities in achieving state-of-the-art performance on versatile computer vision tasks.
 Given the notable strides of Transformers in natural image recognition tasks, researchers have investigated the effectiveness of these neural networks for MedSeg.
 To name a few, TransUNet~\cite{chen2021transunet} proposed to employ a Transformer in the bottleneck of a UNet architecture for global information communication.
 Similarly, UNETR~\cite{hatamizadeh2022unetr}, CoTr~\cite{xie2021cotr}, and SwinUNet~\cite{cao2021swinunet} designed a hierarchical fusion of Transformer and CNNs architecture.